What are the best automation tools for developers and engineering teams?

 3. Windmill - Scripts as Workflows

 Windmill takes a code-first approach where scripts in TypeScript, Python, Go, Bash, or SQL become shareable UIs, scheduled jobs, or workflow steps.
-If your team thinks in code rather than visual builders, Windmill feels native.
+If the team thinks in code rather than visual builders, Windmill feels native.

 - Why developers love it: Code-first, multi-language, auto-generated UIs from scripts, open-source